 Shi Cheng, the city of China, established around 1300 years ago, was once the center of attraction of politics and economics.
 It was purposely flooded in 1959 to create a human-made lake (known as Qian Dao) and a hydroelectric power station.

 Now, this city lies 40m under the lake and is still preserved perfectly.
 Don’t think the government or some human-made means preserve it.
-Lake’s water is protecting this underwater city from the rain, sun and wind erosion.
-This city is also named as the ‘time-capsule’ of China.
+Lake’s water is protecting this underwater city from rain, sun, and wind erosion.
+This city is also named the ‘time-capsule’ of China.

 The Lofoten Islands

 Whenever you plan to go there, don’t rely on the weather forecast, take warm as well as rainproof clothes.
 As the weather here changes unexpectedly.
-May be right now you are feeling chilling cold, and next moment you will be witnessing a burst of mild sunshine.
+Maybe right now you are feeling chilling cold, and the next moment you will be witnessing a burst of mild sunshine.